Community Jupyter Machine-Learning Other Hardware Python generalSee in schedule Download/View Slides

 Today, cloud access (like D-Wave’s Leap 2 quantum application environment) and improvements in quantum computing hardware, software, and developer tools are allowing programmers around the world to code on live quantum computers in real-time.
 Developers, students, and researchers around the world can now tap into the power of a quantum via their browser — quantum mechanical knowledge not required.
 Users and private companies have already built over 200 early applications on D-Wave’s computers in industries ranging from automotive to machine learning, aerospace, finance, and beyond.
 The quantum application era is here, and the growing quantum developer community is making it a reality.

-In this session, Murray Thom, Vice President of Software and Cloud Services at D-Wave, will talk about the burgeoning quantum application development ecosystem, and how developers can start learning to code on a quantum computer today.
+In this session, Alex Condello, Manager of Applications Development Technology and Tools at D-Wave Systems, will talk about the burgeoning quantum application development ecosystem, and how developers can start learning to code on a quantum computer today.
 This includes a walkthrough of Leap 2, D-Wave's new quantum cloud service equipped with hybrid solvers, and D-Wave's Ocean SDK.
-Murray will also explore some of the early applications that developers and companies have built to-date.
+Alex will also explore some of the early applications that developers and companies have built to-date.

 Type: Talk (45 mins); Python level: Beginner; Domain level: Beginner